Stack consolidation · Deep analysis

 Intercom leads on chat + product engagement.
 Zendesk leads on ticket management + enterprise support workflows.
 The overlap is bigger than vendors admit — running both fragments your customer support data and doubles your license cost.

-Support tooling overlap is a common 6-figure waste pattern across 100k+ scans of mid-to-enterprise SaaS.
+Support tooling overlap is a common 6-figure waste pattern across 100k+ simulated stacks of mid-to-enterprise SaaS.

 Which one to keep — by team profile